Old Henry: Plot

-The next morning, Ketchum returns with his gang.
-Curry encourages Henry to surrender and turn him over, arguing that they should not die for his sake.
-However, Ketchum then takes Al as a hostage and, when Henry refuses to surrender, shoots him in cold blood.
-After stopping his son from running outside and getting killed, Henry goes into his room and arms himself with several guns, telling Wyatt "Keep your damn head down, you'll be alright".
-Curry recognizes the phrase as something Billy the Kid said to him years ago and realizes that Henry is in fact Billy the Kid, who faked his own death with the help of a sympathetic Pat Garrett.
+The following morning, Ketchum and his gang return.
+Curry urges Henry to surrender, arguing that they should not sacrifice themselves for him.
+However, Ketchum reveals he has taken Al hostage and, upon Henry's refusal to surrender, shoots him.
+After preventing his son from running outside, Henry arms himself, instructing Wyatt to "Keep your damn head down, you'll be alright."
+Curry recognizes this phrase as one spoken by Billy the Kid, realizing that Henry is indeed Billy the Kid, who had faked his own death with the assistance of Pat Garrett.

 Henry pretends to surrender before shooting Ketchum in the face, gunning down several men, and slipping out the back door of his farmhouse.
-Whilst Curry and Wyatt hold off the remaining gang members, Henry stealthily eliminates the gang until only Stilwell, the gang's tracker, is left.
-Stilwell tosses his guns and tries to use his throwing knife, but Henry dodges it and shoots him through the eye.
+While Curry and Wyatt hold off the remaining gang members, Henry stealthily eliminates the gang until only Stilwell, the gang's tracker, is left.
+Stilwell tosses his guns and tries to use his throwing knife, but Henry shoots it out of his hand and then shoots him through his eye.